Simatwa/gpt-cli/README.md

   ## Motive

-As a terminal `lover` I used to find it uncomfortable to keep shifting from one window to next in order to access gpt, the rest is here.
+As a terminal `lover` I used to find it uncomfortable to keep shifting from one window to next in order to access gpt even after trying out the [gpt-login](https://github.com/Simatwa/gpt-login), the rest is here.

 ## Contributions